Rhymenoceros/cloud_project/README.md

 There are three different scripts run.py, use_model.py and build_model.py.

 build_model.py is used to create an amazon machine learning model.
 The script has been set up to use the document "bank_datasource.csv" in the datasource directory.
-The model is also preconfigured to use the schema in provided in the model directory.
 This function takes two arguments and an optional third argument.
 The first is the name the model will be named.
 The second is the name of the s3 url to the datasource. you can optionally provide a third argument, this is the name of a datasource you want to upload to s3 and use.
-If you provide a third argument, the second argument will be used to decide what the name of the uploaded datasource will be.
+If you provide a third argument, the second argument will be used to decide what the name of the uploaded datasource will be in the s3 bucket.
 To run this script:

     `python build_model.py "model name" "s3://cits5503-21328536/bank_datasource.csv"`